fortrabbit/blog/new-platform-beta.md

 ## Why a BETA for a hosting service?

 I've written about our [decision to do a big rewrite](/yes-we-rewrite.md) before.
 We needed a complete overhaul.
 We've been working on the new platform for years.
 It became our home and we quite like it.
 It's time now.
-Opening it up is scary.
-It's not perfect yet.
-There are still a few rough edges and features are still missing.
+While we are still polishing some edges and adding features, the core experience are ready.

 :ContentQuote{text='There is no test like production.'}

-We need to get out of the cozy comfort zone and face the reality of people interacting with the platform.
-It's not perfect yet, but we think already better than the old platform.
-It's pretty stable.
+Opening it up is exciting, but also a bit scary.
+We are stepping out of our comfort zone to see how you interact with the platform.
+It's already a significant upgrade over the old platform.
+It's ready for action.

 - **Now open to everyone**
 - It's paid.
-We want to test the pricing as well.
+We are confident in the value it provides.
-- Some parts are still rough.
+- We are rapidly refining the experience.
 - [See all BETA details](https://docs.fortrabbit.com/platform/new/beta)

 ## New design